rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 ### Match Types

 `contains`
-:   Satisfied to true if the Field is equal to, or contains a substring equal to, the provided `value`.
+:   Satisfied if the Field is equal to, or contains a substring equal to, the provided `value`.

 `dateTimeAfter`/`dateTimeBefore`
 :   Satisfied if the Field, parsed as a Zoned DateTime, compares with the provided DateTime.